 Pi Dental Center has an extensive program of sterilization to ensure the protection of patients and staff.
 Our sterilization coordinator works in conjunction with our dentists and Expanded Function Dental Assistants in achieving the highest level of quality.
 Read on to learn about Pi Dental Center’s Dental Sterilization Techniques.

-At Pi Dental Center, practical procedures which address the three major areas of infection control are outlined.
+At Pi Dental Center, Dental Sterilization Techniques address the three major areas of infection control.
+They are are outlined below.

 Because invasive surgical procedures are performed routinely in the office, it is imperative to take proper steps in infection control.

 Instruments are sterilized using heat-pressured autoclaves.
 Items which cannot be heat sterilized are

 All surfaces which may have become contaminated are cleaned and disinfected

 All material from the patient’s mouth is cleaned and disinfected

 Hard Surface Disinfection: